tc39/notes/es7/2016-11/nov-30.md

 (Leo Balter)

-LB: Bocoup has a new contract with Google, so we will work on maintanence of test262, but this is a smaller contract, just a single day per week.
+LBR: Bocoup has a new contract with Google, so we will work on maintanence of test262, but this is a smaller contract, just a single day per week.
 We are looking for other partnerships to provide skilled work for the maintanence of test262 to fund its development.

 KG: I made a web-based test262 runner, which we hadn't had for a while.
 It loads from the repository, so it should only need updates for harness changes. https://bakkot.github.io/test262-web-runner/